paulologeh/isp-speed/README.md

 ## Background
 When I started working from home, It became clear to me how bad my internet connection actually was.
-I decided to setup a process for me to monitor the performance of my internet connection while I was experimenting with different ISPs.
-I have used Three, EE, Vodafone, Talk Talk etc. I developed this application to help me visualise this data.
+I decided to setup a process for me to monitor the performance of my internet connection while I was experimenting with different Internet Service Provider.
+I have used Three, EE, Vodafone, Talk Talk etc. I developed this application to help me visualise this data and I was able to get back £20 a month back from my Internet Service Provider!

 ## Implementation
 * Setup a process as a cron on my laptop that runs every hour and performs a speed test.